-The expansion of the MBDS is intended to restore the IWS by using dredged material from the Boston Harbor maintenance and improvement projects to cover waste barrels in an attempt to protect the safety of fishermen and the surrounding ecosystem.
-In order for this restoration to be effective, the expansion must include as many of the barrels as possible, it must be open concurrently with the Boston Harbor maintenance and improvement projects, and it must cover the barrels with sediment at a protective thickness.
-Expanding the site to cover the entire Potential Restoration Area (Alternative G-1) would ensure that the most barrels are covered and the largest area restored with the Boston Harbor sediment.
-Alternative G-2 encompasses the entirety of the historical IWS, but side-scan sonar surveys have shown that disposal was not limited to within the boundaries of the site.
-Creating an expansion that covers the portion of the

-IWS not already included in the MBDS (Alternative G-2) would allow a thicker cover, but would restore a smaller area, leaving large portions of the barrel field uncovered.
+The expansion of the MBDS is intended to enable restoration of the IWS by using suitable dredged material from the Boston Harbor improvement project to cover waste barrels long ago placed in the IWS.
+This action is intended to enhance the safety of fishermen and the surrounding ecosystem.
+In order for this restoration to be maximally effective, the expansion of the MBDS must encompass as many of the barrels as possible, must remain in effect concurrently with the Boston Harbor improvement project, and must allow the barrels to be covered with sediment at a protective thickness.
+Expanding the site to cover the entire Potential Restoration Area (Alternative G-1) would maximize the number of barrels to be covered and the area to be restored.
+Alternative G-2 encompasses the entirety of the historical IWS, but side-scan sonar surveys have shown that many barrels have been disposed of outside the designated boundaries of the site.
+Expanding the MBDS to include only the portion of the IWS outside of the current MBDS (Alternative G-2) would allow a thicker cover of sediment to be placed in that area but it would restore a smaller area and leave a significant portion of the barrel field uncovered.

-Since the Boston Harbor maintenance and improvement projects are contingent on the availability of funding, various approvals, technical planning, weather, etc., it is difficult to predict the start date and duration.
-This uncertainty could mean that with a defined expansion period (Alternative T-2), the dredging window could be missed.
-Careful planning to ensure that dredged material is not disposed directly onto the waste containers or potentially contaminated seafloor sediment is necessary.
-In order to limit the risk of disturbing remaining uncovered barrels or potentially contaminated sediment, it would be desirable to cease disposal in the expansion after the restoration project.
-For this reason, the expansion of the IWS should not be permanent (Alternative T-3).
+Since the Boston Harbor improvement project is contingent on the availability of funding, various approvals, technical planning, weather, etc., one cannot predict the project start date or duration with certainty.
+This uncertainty could mean that a time-limited expansion period (Alternative T-2) could result in the dredging window being missed.
+Careful planning will be needed to ensure that dredged material is not dropped directly onto the waste containers or potentially contaminated seafloor sediments.
+In order to limit the risk of disturbing remaining uncovered barrels or potentially contaminated sediment, it is desirable to cease disposal in the expansion area after the restoration project.
+Furthermore, there is sufficient capacity within the boundaries of the existing MBDS to accommodate suitable dredged material from future dredging projects in the area for 20-30 years (EPA, 2009).
+For these reasons, the expansion of the IWS should not be permanent and it is preferable to revert to the smaller, original MBDS (Alternative T-3).